Commercial and Residential Evictions in California in the time of COVID-19 (Part 1 of 3) Updated as of: August 13, 2020

-On March 27, 2020, Governor Newsom added a necessary boost to his prior eviction order and issued Executive Order N-37-20.
-The Order prohibits landlords from evicting residential tenants for nonpayment of rent caused by COVID-19 and prohibits enforcement of eviction orders by law enforcement or courts through May 31, 2020.
-The Order does not apply to commercial leases.
+On March 27, 2020, Governor Newsom added his necessary first boost to his prior eviction order and issued Executive Order N-37-20.
+The Order prohibited landlords from evicting residential tenants for nonpayment of rent caused by COVID-19 and prohibited enforcement of eviction orders by law enforcement or courts.
+This protection only lasted through May 31, 2020 and the Order did not apply to commercial leases.

-There are requirements that must be met, however, and, unless a local ordinance specifies otherwise, tenants will not be protected under Governor Newsom’s order if they do not abide by the following requirements:
+Assuming a tenant’s local city, town or municipality elects to extend eviction moratorium, there are still requirements that tenants must meet in order to be protected under Governor Newsom’s Order(s).
+Specifically, unless a local ordinance specifies otherwise, a tenant will not be protected if they do not abide by the following requirements:

 - Prior to March 27, 2020, the tenant paid rent to the landlord pursuant to the lease agreement.